project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 To open the menuconfig utility, run the following command from the example
 directory:

+    ```
     $ west build -b build-target -t menuconfig
+    ```

 Remember to replace _build-target_ with the build target name of the Nordic Semiconductor's kit you own.

 Changes done with menuconfig will be lost if the `build` directory is deleted.
 To make them persistent, save the configuration options in the `prj.conf` file.

+### Example build types

+The example uses different configuration files depending on the supported features.
+Configuration files are provided for different build types and they are located in the application root directory.

+The `prj.conf` file represents a debug build type.
+Other build types are covered by dedicated files with the build type added as a suffix to the prj part, as per the following list.
+For example, the release build type file name is `prj_release.conf`.
+If a board has other configuration files, for example associated with partition layout or child image configuration, these follow the same pattern.

+Before you start testing the application, you can select one of the build types supported by the sample.
+This sample supports the following build types, depending on the selected board:

+-   debug -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs or command-line shell.
+It can be used only for the nRF52840 DK and nRF5340 DK, as those platforms have DFU enabled by default.
+-   release -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
+It can be used only for the nRF52840 DK and nRF5340 DK, as those platforms have DFU enabled by default.
+-   no_dfu -- Debug version of the application without Device Firmware Upgrade feature support - can be used for the nRF52840 DK, nRF5340 DK and nRF52840 Dongle.

 For more information, see the
 [Configuring nRF Connect SDK examples](../../../docs/guides/nrfconnect_examples_configuration.md) page.